code-for-tomorrow/.github/CONTRIBUTING.md

 # Practice Problem Guidelines
 Please follow the following guidelines when creating or finding practice problems.
 We expect all problems submitted by teachers to maintain the highest quality!
-(You can also read these guidelines on every repository’s README.md.)

 If you have questions, send a message to #questions on the teachers Discord.